jesseleite/nvim-macroni/README.md

 Yank your macros to an easily mappable format for future use in Neovim!

+## Rationale

+Q: Why use Macroni at all when you can just yank directly from your register?

+A: Because then you have to deal with escaping termcodes, quotes, etc. yourself.
+Macroni escapes all that stuff for you, so you can paste directly to a mapping or function!

 ## Usage

 Simply run `:YankMacro [register]` to yank a recorded macro from a register, then paste the macro directly into a custom mapping or function in your config 🤌